CZ-NIC/mininterface/docs/Interfaces.md

         print(m.env.my_number)
     ```

-If not possible, the program ends with a warning.
+If that is not possible, the program ends with a warning.

 ```bash
 $ MININTERFACE_INTERFACE=gui ./program.py